Laviniaxyz/general--knowledge-quiz/README.md

-Single choise quiz to test your general knowledge.
+Single choice quiz to test your general knowledge.